 The acclaimed, twice-nominated Lincoln Trio performs the standard piano trio repertoire alongside new discoveries and contemporary works.

-Staunch proponents of music education, the Lincoln Trio has had residencies at the Music Institute of Chicago as well as San Francisco State University, the University of Wisconsin Madison, and SUNY Fredonia.
-The trio is currently Artist-In-Residence at Chicago’s MERIT School of Music.
+Staunch proponents of music education, the Lincoln Trio has had residencies at the Music Institute of Chicago, San Francisco State University, the University of Wisconsin – Madison, and SUNY Fredonia, and is currently Artist-In-Residence at Chicago’s Merit School of Music.